The Bishops Lydeard Benefice comprises the parishes of Bishops Lydeard, Lydeard St Lawrence, Combe Florey, West Bagborough and Cothelstone.

 For details of services, please click on “Services”.

-Our Mission Statement for the United Benefice of Bishops Lydeard, with Lydeard St Lawrence, Bagborough, Combe Florey and Cothelstone is to provide:
+Our Mission Statement for the United Benefice of Bishops Lydeard, with Lydeard St Lawrence, Bagborough, Combe Florey and Cothelstone is:

 The benefice of Bishops Lydeard, West Bagborough and Cothelstone with Lydeard St Lawrence and Combe Florey is situated in one of the most beautiful parts of Somerset, lies at the heart of an Area of Outstanding Natural Beauty, tucked under the south-western edge of the Quantock Hills, with Exmoor National Park a few miles to the west.
 The north Somerset coast has its own rugged beauty, and at Minehead the South West Coast footpath begins.
 The area is a favourite with holiday-makers whether they are sun-seekers, fossil hunters or walkers, and the terminus of the West Somerset Railway at Bishops Lydeard is a mecca for railway enthusiasts.